Michigan Porch

 Western U.P. — the waterfall heartland:

-• Bond Falls (near Paulding) — about 50 feet of cascades fanning over fractured rock, and one of the most photographed falls in the state.
-An accessible boardwalk with six viewing spots makes it easy for most visitors (vehicle access is usually mid-May into mid-October; the road isn't plowed in winter).
+• Bond Falls (near Paulding) — about 50 feet of cascades over fractured rock.
+An accessible boardwalk with six viewing spots makes the falls unusually approachable.
+Vehicle access is typically mid-May through mid-October; the trail stays open year-round, but DNR does not monitor or groom it for snow and ice.

 • Black River Scenic Byway falls (near Ironwood/Bessemer, in the Ottawa National Forest) — a string of five waterfalls — Great Conglomerate, Gorge, Potawatomi, Sandstone, and Rainbow — each from its own short trailhead as the Black River rushes toward Lake Superior.
 The trails are short but most have stairs or steep, wet sections, and several trails and platforms are under construction through fall 2027, so check the Forest Service alert before planning a full five-falls day.